 One of the first concerns of people who receive citizenship or residence permit via citizenship/residency by investment programs is the future of their family.
-Understandably, every investor who takes advantage of these kind of programs worries about their family and their life in an entirely new environment.
-With the increasing popularity and success of Greece Golden Visa Program, the foreign community in Greece rapidly expands, and there emerges the need for guidance.
+Understandably, every investor who takes advantage of these kinds of programs cares for the future of their family.
+With the increasing popularity and success of the Greece Golden Visa Program, the foreign community in Greece rapidly expands, and there emerges the need for guidance.

 Education in Greek is not Mandatory

 As investors often emphasize, the future of their children is usually their main concern when applying programs like the Greece Golden Visa.
 Consequently, families who move into a new country often worry about the quality of education that their children are going to receive.
 More importantly, if the new country has a different native language, their concerns multiply.
 However, in Greece’s case, new families do not have any shortage of international schools which offer high-quality education in several different languages.
 Most of these schools are located in the capital, Athens.